Backpack Safety: It's Time to Lighten the Load

 The problem has grabbed the attention of lawmakers in some states, who have pushed for legislation requiring school districts to lighten the load.
 While we wait for solutions like digital textbooks to become widespread, there are things you can do to help prevent injury.

 When selecting a backpack, look for:

-- The correct size: never wider or longer than your child's torso and never hanging more than 4 inches below the waist
+● An appropriate size: A backpack should not be wider than your child's torso or hang more than 4 inches below the waist

-- Multiple compartments to better distribute the weight
+● Multiple compartments to help position the weight more effectively

-So, pick up that pack from time to time, and let your children know you've got their back.
+So, pick up that backpack from time to time, and let your children know you've got their back.